Kingxukai/linux/Documentation/bpf/cpumasks.rst

 arguments, whereas others mutate at least one argument (which means that the argument must be a ``struct bpf_cpumask *``, as described above).

-This section will describe all of the cpumask kfuncs which mutate at least one argument. :ref:`cpumasks-querying-label` below describes the read-only kfuncs.
+This section will describe all of the woke cpumask kfuncs which mutate at least one argument. :ref:`cpumasks-querying-label` below describes the woke read-only kfuncs.

 3.1.1 Setting and clearing CPUs
 -------------------------------